cscorley/dissertation/chapters/02_related.md

 @Hoffman-etal:2010 introduce a version of LDA which is online.
 @Zhai-Boyd-Graber:2013 introduce an extension of LDA in which the model also does not need to know about the corpus vocabulary prior to training.

-## Text Retrieval on Software

-We adopt and extend terminology from @Biggers-etal:2014.
-In particular, we define the following:

-entity
-:   a named source element such as a method, class, or package

-identifier
-:   a token representing the name of an entity

-comment
-:   a sequence of tokens delimited by language specific markers (e.g., `/* */`
-or `#`)

-literal
-:   a sequence of tokens delimited by language specific markers (e.g., `' '`
-for strings)

-In addition to the transformations outlined in Section
-\ref{document-extraction}, extended transformations [@Marcus-etal:2004;
-@Marcus-Menzies:2010] commonly used in software are:

-1. Split:
-    :    separate tokens into constituent words based on common coding style conventions (e.g., the use of camel case or underscores) and on the presence of non-letters (e.g., punctuation or digits)
-2. Filter:
-    :   remove common words such programming language keywords, or standard library entity names
-3. Weight:
-    :   adjust the representation of a term in a document by some scheme, such as by the entity type [@Bassett-Kraft:2013].

 ## Feature location {#related-flt}